Record-breaking streamer Ninja talks Fortnite tips, Switch and Drake

 We chat to the biggest name in gaming right now, Tyler ‘Ninja’ Blevins, about Fortnite, the future and streaming with Drake.

-Tyler ’Ninja’ Blevins has been a big name for seven years, streaming Halo, PUBG and, of course, the biggest game in the world right now, Fortnite: Battle Royale.
-It's 8.30am and he’s ready to share his enthusiasm for the game that's helping him become even more well known.
+Tyler ’Ninja’ Blevins is very hardworking.
+He’s 26 years old and he's been a public figure for seven years, streaming Halo, PUBG and, of course, the biggest game in the world right now, Fortnite: Battle Royale.
+If he’s not streaming, he’s sleeping or talking about the game.
+It’s 8.30am for him and he’s sharing his enthusiasm with us.

 “I wouldn't say I'm a morning person, but definitely schedules have me up around 8.30 in the morning, so right about now, I'm good”, says Blevins.
 “People think I wake up with really good hair.”

 When we tell him that nobody wakes with good hair, he says that Beyoncé probably does, and who knows, maybe she’ll be on a stream with him soon.
 It wouldn’t be out of the question, as his apparent whirlwind-like rise to fame has seen him play the game with none other than Champagne Papi himself: Drake.

 I'm, like, ’Should I message Drake to play?’ to my wife, but we didn't, and then two days later he messaged me to play.